SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Light-curve Modeling and Progenitor Inference

 The resulting model light curves are shown in Figure \ref{fig:numericalmodels}, compared with the pseudo-bolometric light curve of SN\,2020bio.
-We find decent qualitative agreement between the numerical models and the observed light-curve evolution, particularly at later times.
-The secondary light-curve peak and late-time light-curve slope are well reproduced by an explosion which synthesizes $\approx$\,0.02 $M_\odot$ of $^{56}$Ni.
-The secondary light-curve peak may be overproduced, but the exact peak luminosity and time of peak are uncertain given the gap in our observational coverage.
+We find decent qualitative agreement between the numerical models and the observed light-curve evolution, in particular at later times.
+The secondary light-curve peak and late-time light-curve slope are well reproduced by an explosion that synthesizes $\approx$\,0.02 $M_\odot$ of $^{56}$Ni.
+The secondary light-curve peak may be overproduced, but the exact peak luminosity and time of peak are uncertain, given the gap in our observational coverage.

 Interestingly, however, the peak luminosity of the SCE is not reproduced by these models.
 It may be that the treatment of the SN shock and the subsequent cooling of the outer envelope is too complex to fully simulate within these models.
 On the other hand, it is possible that an additional powering mechanism contributes to the early-time evolution.
 To test this, we explore how the addition of different mass-loss rates and timescales to the models affects the early-time light curve through short-lived circumstellar interaction.
-To the best-fit \texttt{MESA} model we attach a wind density profile $\rho_{\text{CSM}}(r) = \dot{M}_{\text{wind}} / 4\pi r^2 v_{\text{wind}}$, where $v_{\text{wind}}$ = 10 km s$^{-1}$.
+To the best-fit \texttt{MESA} model, we attach a wind density profile $\rho_{\text{CSM}}(r) = \dot{M}_{\text{wind}} / 4\pi r^2 v_{\text{wind}}$, where $v_{\text{wind}}$ = 10 km s$^{-1}$, with 100 additional spatial zones.
 These CSM models are shown in Figure \ref{fig:csmmodels}.
 We find that the best-fit models have a confined CSM with masses of 1 $\times$ 10$^{-3}$ -- 1 $\times$ 10$^{-2}$ $M_\odot$ lost by the progenitor within the last several months before explosion.
-This hints that circumstellar interaction may contribute to the rapidly-fading early-time emission of SN\,2020bio and possibly other SNe IIb.
+This hints that circumstellar interaction may contribute to the rapidly fading early-time emission of SN\,2020bio and possibly other SNe IIb.
 If this is the case, then the information estimated through SCE model fits may not be truly representative of the true nature of their progenitors.